Bailey Butler: Junior season (2023–24)

 Bailey led the conference in assists at 5.4 per game (181 total) and assist-to-turnover ratio at 2.9.
 Finished second in the conference with 2.18 steals per game (72 total).
 Butler scored 20 points and nabbed 6 steals at Northern Kentucky on January 5, 2024, both career highs.
 Against Oakland on February 22, 2024, Butler notched a double-double with 10 rebounds and 10 assists.
 Voted Horizon League All-League Third Team and All-Defensive Team, Butler helped Green Bay win the conference tournament, earning an automatic bid to the NCAA tournament after a five-year absence.

 Senior season (2024–25)

 Butler led the league again in assists at 4.8 per game (160 total) and assist-to-turnover ratio at 2.9.
-Butler twice recorded double-digit assist totals with 12 at UWM on December 11, 2024, and vs. Northern Kentucky on January 2, 2025.
+Butler twice recorded double-digit assist totals with 12 at UW-Milwaukee on December 11, 2024, and vs. Northern Kentucky on January 2, 2025.
 Butler became the school's all-time Division I career assist leader by the end of the regular season, passing Megan Lukan at 525 assists.

-Voted onto the Horizon League All-Defensive Team along with fellow teammate and senior Jasmine Kondrakiewicz, Butler was also awarded the Horizon League Defensive Player of the Year.
+Voted onto the Horizon League All-Defensive Team along with teammate and senior Jasmine Kondrakiewicz, Butler was also awarded the Horizon League Defensive Player of the Year.
 Butler helped Green Bay win both the Horizon League regular-season and tournament championships, earning another bid to the NCAA tournament.